Hello! Today, I’ll explain the steps you need to take in your Google Analytics 4 (GA4) account to prepare for attribution in Windsor AI.

 Value: {{gtagApiResult.client_id}}.

-Firing Triggers: here we need to set our gtagApiGet that we set before - To test your GTM setup, you can use the Debugger tool.
-You can find instructions on how to use it under the app screenshots on this page.
+2. You can use the Debugger tool.
+You can find instructions on using it under the app screenshots on the debugger page.
 When you run the Debugger on your site, you should be able to see the client ID that we set up earlier.

 Google Analytics 4 (GA 4) Configuration